 Ever had cornbread that’s so darned rich it’s really corn CAKE?
 Well, that’s what I made the other night.
 I wanted collards for dinner, masses of thin, green ribbons slow simmered in a gorgeous pot likker seasoned with bits of smoked ham, chopped onion, vinegar and red pepper flakes.
 And resting on top of my greens I wanted a thick chunk of cornbread.
 Collards and cornbread go hand in hand.
 Since this pot was only for Jimmy and me I made it much spicier than usual adding more vinegar and quite a bit more red pepper flakes.
 To cut some of that heat I wanted a rich, sweet cornbread.
 I’m not one to put any kind of fruit in cornbread…I had always thought that just ruined it until this week when my friend Janey brought over some soup, blueberry cornbread and a HUGE dark chocolate candy bar studded with almonds.
 I had been feeling puny so the soup really hit the spot.
 I wasn’t going to even try the cornbread because of the blueberries but she had purchased these things at Whole Foods and probably paid $9.00 for that little chunk of bread.
 A firm embracer of “waste not, want not”, I tasted it.
 Oh, sweet baby Jesus.
-It was so good!!
+It was so good.
 I thought, “I can do this and do it my way.”
 So I did.
 Since I won’t pay $6.00 for that little, crappy container of fresh blueberries at the grocery store I opted for canned blueberries in a light syrup.
 Don’t get pie filling.
 Just make sure the berries are well-drained after softly rinsing them well in a colander.
 And, of course, be very gentle when stirring them in and keep the mixing down to a bare minimum.
-If you’re wondering about frozen I didn’t use them because I think they would start defrosting while folding them into the mix and their juices would turn the batter purple.
+If you’re wondering why I didn’t use frozen it’s because I think they would start defrosting while folding them into the mix and their juices would turn the batter purple.
 Other than those pointers it’s pretty simple.
 And it’s so good-looking!
 Deep purple against that soft yellow is just lovely.
 But you could use peaches, canned, fresh or frozen.
 Or other mixed berries.
 But try this.
 You’ll love it!
 And use your cast iron pan.
-It will give you a crispy, salty crust that will make your head spin!
+It will give you a crispy, salty crust that will make your head spin.
 You could easily serve this Thanksgiving morning with bacon for breakfast.
 And your family can snack on it through the day until dinner is served.
 It’s really good the next day, too, cold.
 Oh, and the recipe doubles really well.
 Just add 12-15 minutes to your baking time.
 I hope you like it!

 Blueberry Buttermilk Cornbread